- Class: Mammalia

 Stay Away!
-Virginia opossums may be predated upon by owls, domestic dogs, coyotes, red foxes, raccoons, bobcats, and large snakes.
+Virginia opossums may be preyed upon by owls, domestic dogs, coyotes, red foxes, raccoons, bobcats, and large snakes.
 Their most formidable threat may be humans who hunt and trap them.
+In some regions of the US, opossums are hunted for food.
 Vehicle strikes are another danger.
-In some regions of the US, opossums are hunted for food.

-When threatened, opossums run, growl, belch, hiss, urinate and defecate.
-If protecting they young, add biting to the list.
-When all else fails, they “play ‘possum" and act as if they are dead.
+When threatened, opossums run, growl, belch, hiss, urinate, and defecate.
+If protecting their young, add biting to the list.
+When all else fails, they “play possum," and act as if they are dead.
 It is an involuntary response (like fainting) rather than a conscious act.
 They roll over, become stiff, close their eyes (or stare off into space) and bare their teeth as saliva foams around the mouth and exude a foul-smelling fluid.
 The catatonic state can last for up to four hours, and has proven effective as a deterrent to predators looking for a hot meal.

-Females keep tabs on their youngsters through a series of clicks, lip smacking and bird-like sounds.
-Like many other nocturnal species, their hearing is acute.
-They also have sensitive whisker-like hairs growing around the face and muzzle called vibrissae, which serve as tactile assistance in the dark.
+Females keep tabs on their youngsters through a series of clicks, lip-smacking, and bird-like sounds.
+Like many other nocturnal wildlife, their hearing is acute.
+They also have sensitive whisker-like hairs growing around the face and muzzle, called vibrissae, which serve as tactile assistance in the dark.

 Jack and Jill…and Joeys.
-The number of annual litters is influenced by the climate: animals in northern regions have one litter, while animals in warmer climes can have up to 3 litters in a year.
+The number of annual litters is influenced by the climate: in northern regions, an opossum has just one litter per year, while opossums in warmer climes may have up to three litters in a year.
 The male, called a jack, does not stick around to help the female raise the joeys.
 Gestation is just shy of two weeks.
 Female opossums, called jills, give birth to up to about 20 tiny live young per litter.

 The honeybee-sized joeys promptly crawl into the mother's pouch to continue developing.
-Many newborns don’t make the journey into the pouch; fewer than half will survive.
-Those who make it will latch onto a nipple for about 50 to 70 days—on average, females have eight pouch-young per litter.
+Opossum mothers have 13 nipples.
+Many newborns don’t make the journey into the pouch; fewer than half typically survive.
+Those who make it, latch onto a nipple for about 50 to 70 days.
+On average, females typically have eight pouch-young per litter.

 Piggyback.
 Even after the joeys can leave the pouch, the devoted mother will still tote them about on her back while she hunts and scavenges for food.
 The rapidly growing joeys will stay with their mother for about 100 days.
 Joeys become sexually mature at six to eight months of age and live for two to four years.